The University of Tulsa College of Law

 The University of Tulsa College of Law is fully accredited by the American Bar Association (ABA) Council Section of Legal Education and Admissions to the Bar (address: 321 N. Clark St., 21st Floor, Chicago, IL 60654 / phone: 312.988.6738 / email: email@example.com / website: https://www.americanbar.org/groups/legal_education/contact_us.html) since 1953.

-The University of Tulsa does not discriminate on the basis of personal status or group characteristics including, but not limited to individuals on the basis of race, color, religion, national or ethnic origin, age, sex, disability, veteran status, sexual orientation, gender identity or expression, genetic information, ancestry, or marital status in the administration of its educational policies, admissions policies, employment policies, scholarship and loan programs, athletic and other University sponsored programs.
+The University of Tulsa does not discriminate on the basis of personal status or group characteristics including, but not limited to individuals on the basis of race, color, religion, national or ethnic origin, age, gender, disability, veteran status, sexual orientation, gender identity or expression, genetic information, ancestry, or marital status in the administration of its educational policies, admissions policies, employment policies, scholarship and loan programs, athletic and other University sponsored programs.
 Questions regarding implementation of this policy may be addressed to the Office of Human Resources, 800 South Tucker Drive, Tulsa, Oklahoma 74104-9700, 918-631-2616.
-The University of Tulsa promotes inclusion in all activities and programs and will assist all individuals to enable participation.
-For assistance regarding accommodations for disabilities, please contact the University's ADA/504 Coordinator, Dr. Tawny Rigsby, 918-631-2315.
-To ensure availability of an interpreter, five to seven days' notice is needed; 48 hours is recommended for all other accommodations.
-For arrangements for other personal needs, please contact the program's sponsor (program information can be located by calling 918-631-2000 or visiting the Events Calendar online: https://calendar.utulsa.edu/.
+Requests for accommodation of disabilities may be addressed to the University's 504 Coordinator, Dr. Tawny Rigsby, 918-631-2315.
+To ensure availability of an interpreter, five to seven days notice is needed; 48 hours is recommended for all other accommodations.